Contact us

 RAROC Best Practices – Recommendations

-1. Senior management commitment – Given the strategic nature of the decisions steered by a 𝑅𝐴𝑅𝑂𝐶 system, the marching orders must come from the top management of the firm.
-The CEO and their executive team should sponsor the implementation of a 𝑅𝐴𝑅𝑂𝐶 system and actively promote a new culture within the firm where performance is measured in terms of contribution to shareholder value.
-The message to push down to the business lines is: What counts is not how much income is generated, but how well the firm is compensated for the risks it is taking on.
+1. Senior management commitment – Given the strategic nature of the decisions steered by a RAROC system, the marching orders must come from the top management of the firm.
+The CEO and their executive team should sponsor the implementation of a RAROC system and performance should be measured in terms of contribution to shareholder value.
+The message to the business lines is this: Amount of income generated, is less important, and how well the firm is compensated for the risks being taken, is more important.

-3. Ongoing consultation – The firm should establish a “parameter review group” composed of key representatives from the business units and the risk management function.
-This group periodically reviews the key parameters that drive risk and economic capital to promote fairness in the capital allocation process.
+3. Ongoing consultation – The firm should institute a “parameter review group” composed of key representatives from the business units and the risk management function, that periodically reviews the key parameters that drive risk and economic capital.
+This group will promotefairness in the capital allocation process.

-• For credit risk, the parameters to review include probabilities of default, credit migration frequencies, loss given default, and credit line usage given default.
-These parameters evolve over the business cycle and should be adjusted as more data becomes available.
-An important issue is the choice of a historical period over which these parameters are calibrated—whether it should cover the whole credit cycle for stable risk capital numbers or a shorter period to make capital more procyclical (capital decreases when the credit environment improves and increases when it deteriorates).
+• For credit risk, the parameters that should be reviewed include probabilities of default, credit migration frequencies, loss given default, and credit line usage given default.
+These parameters evolve over the business cycle and should be adjusted as more data become available.
+An important issue to settle is the choice of a historical period over which these parameters are calibrated—i.e., should this be the whole credit cycle (in order to produce stable risk capital numbers) or a shorter period of time to make capital more procyclical (capital goes down when credit environment improves and goes up when it deteriorates)?

-• For market risk, volatility and correlation parameters should be updated at least monthly using standard statistical techniques.
-Other key factors, such as the core risk level and “time to reduce,” should be reviewed annually.
+• For market risk, volatility and correlation parameters should be updated at least every month, using standard statistical techniques.
+Other key factors, such as the core risk level and “time to reduce”, should be reviewed on an annual basis.

-• For operational risk, the risk measurement approach is currently more judgmental and, therefore, more open to heated discussions.
+• For operational risk, the risk measurement approach is currently more judgmental and, as such, more open to heated discussions!

-6. Put an active capital management process in place – Balance sheet requests from the business units such as economic capital, leverage ratio, liquidity ratios, and risk-weighted assets should be channeled to the 𝑅𝐴𝑅𝑂𝐶 group every quarter.
-Limits are set for economic capital, leverage ratio, liquidity ratios, and risk-weighted assets based on the analysis discussed in this chapter.
-The treasury group often reviews these limits to ensure they are consistent with funding limits.
-This limit-setting process is a collaborative effort, with any disagreements about balance sheet resource allocation put to arbitration by the senior executive team.
-Leverage ratios may restrain management from growing the bank beyond a certain level, making it more important for banks to work every dollar of capital hard—𝑅𝐴𝑅𝑂𝐶 analysis is one way to achieve this.
+6. Put an active capital management process in place – Balance sheet requests from the business units, such as economic capital, leverage ratio, liquidity ratios, and risk-weighted assets, should be channeled to the RAROC group every quarter.
+Limits are then set for economic capital, leverage ratio, liquidity ratios, and risk-weighted assets based on the kind of analysis we’ve discussed in this chapter.
+The treasury group often reviews limits to ensure that they are consistent with funding limits.
+This limit-setting process is a collaborative effort, with any disagreements about the amount of balance sheet resources attributed to a business put to arbitration by the senior executive team.
+Leverage ratios may restrain management from growing the bank beyond a certain level, but this in itself makes it more important that banks work every dollar of capital hard – and RAROC analysis is one way to do this.

-• Wherever risk capital is an important concern, 𝑅𝐴𝑅𝑂𝐶 balances the divergent desires of various external stakeholders while aligning them with the incentives of internal decision-makers.
-When business units (or transactions) earn returns in excess of the hurdle rate, shareholder value is created, and the allocated risk capital indicates the amount of capital required to preserve the desired credit rating.
+• Wherever risk capital is an important concern, RAROC balances the divergent desires of the various external stakeholders, while also aligning them with the incentives of internal decision makers, as illustrated in this figure.
+When business units (or transactions) earn returns in excess of the hurdle rate, shareholder value is created, while the allocated risk capital indicates the amount of capital required to preserve the desired credit rating.

-• 𝑅𝐴𝑅𝑂𝐶 information allows senior managers to better understand where shareholder value is being created or destroyed.
-It promotes strategic planning, risk-adjusted profitability reporting and incentive compensation schemes, proactive resource allocation, better management of concentration risk, and improved product pricing.
+• RAROC information allows senior managers to better understand where shareholder value is being created and where it is being destroyed.
+It promotes strategic planning, risk-adjusted profitability reporting and incentive compensation schemes, proactive allocation of resources, better management of concentration risk, and better product pricing.

-• Because 𝑅𝐴𝑅𝑂𝐶 is not just a common language of risk but also a quantitative technique, a 𝑅𝐴𝑅𝑂𝐶-based capital budgeting process can be likened to an internal capital market in which businesses compete for scarce balance sheet resources—all with the objective of maximizing shareholder value.
-This makes 𝑅𝐴𝑅𝑂𝐶 a useful tool for capital allocation, both for banks and nonbank corporations.
+• Because RAROC is not just a common language of risk, but a quantitative technique, we can also think of a RAROC-based capital budgeting process as akin to an internal capital market in which businesses are competing with one another for scarce balance sheet resources—all with the objective of maximizing shareholder value.
+This makes RAROC a useful tool for capital allocation, both for banks and for nonbank corporations.

 Go to Syllabus